Blood Donation Requirements & FAQs

 Is it safe to give blood?

 Donating blood is safe and simple.
-You cannot get AIDS or any infectious disease by donating blood.
+You cannot get any infectious disease by donating blood.
 When you donate, a sterile, single-use kit is used to collect your blood.
 All materials are used once, and then discarded.

 Does it hurt to give blood?